-- perpetrator from the unit and L has 72 hours to change locks. - c) Once L is provided with court order requiring perpetrator to stay away from the dwelling unit, no duty of L to allow access unless court order allows for access to retrieve personal belongings and no liability of L if follow the law. - d) Excluded perpetrator remains liable under the lease for rent or damages to the dwelling unit. - e) Protected tenant bears expense of lock change and must provide key to L if change lock themselves. - 4.
-Early Termination of Rental Agreement -(G.S.
+- 3. Changing locks (G.S.
+42-42.3) L must change locks after oral or written request by a "protected tenant" or tenant may do so if L does not as follows: - a) If perpetrator is not a tenant in the same dwelling unit, no documentation required and locks must be changed within 48 hours of notice. - b) If perpetrator is a tenant in same dwelling unit, protected tenant_must provide L with a copy a court order_barring the perpetrator from the unit and L has 72 hours to change locks. - c) Once L is provided with court order requiring perpetrator to stay away from the dwelling unit, no duty of L to allow access unless court order allows for access to retrieve personal belongings and no liability of L if follow the law. - d) Excluded perpetrator remains liable under the lease for rent or damages to the dwelling unit. - e) Protected tenant bears expense of lock change and must provide key to L if change lock themselves. - 4.
+Early Termination of Rental Agreement (G.S.
 42-45.1) Any "protected tenant" may terminate his or her rental agreement by providing L with written notice effective at least 30 days after L's receipt of the notice. - a) Notice to the L must be accompanied by either: (i) a copy of a valid protective order, other than an ex parte order; (ii) a criminal order restraining contact with the "protected tenant"; or (iii) a valid "Address Confidentiality Program" card issued pursuant to G.S.
-15C-4. - b) A victim of domestic violence or sexual assault must also provide the L a copy of a safety plan which recommends relocation provided by a domestic violence or sexual assault program. - c) Upon termination of the rental agreement, the "protected tenant" is liable for rent prorated to the effective date of the termination notice. - d) Perpetrator excluded from the dwelling unit and any other tenant of the dwelling unit remain liable for rent or damages to the unit. - 5.
-See VIII.C.
-Infra for federal protections for Public Housing, Section 8 Voucher and Section 8 Project Based Housing tenants. - G. Early Termination of Rental Agreements by Military Personnel (G.S.
+15C-4. - b) A victim of domestic violence or sexual assault must also provide the L a copy of a safety plan which recommends relocation provided by a domestic violence or sexual assault program.

+- c) Upon termination of the rental agreement, the "protected tenant" is liable for rent prorated to the effective date of the termination notice. - d) Perpetrator excluded from the dwelling unit and any other tenant of the dwelling unit remain liable for rent or damages to the unit. - G. Early Termination of Rental Agreements by Military Personnel (G.S.
 42-45) Compare with Servicemembers Civil Relief Act, 50 U.S.C.
 App.
 501, et seq. - 1.
-Members of U.S. Armed Forces may terminate their rental agreement by providing the L written notice accompanied by either a copy of official military orders or written verification signed by their commanding officer if:

-- a) required to move more than 50 miles or more from the rental dwelling due to a permanent change of station order; or - b) prematurely or involuntarily discharged or released from active duty; or
+Members of U.S. Armed Forces may terminate their rental agreement by providing the L written notice accompanied by either a copy of official military orders or written verification signed by their commanding officer if: - a) required to move more than 50 miles or more from the rental dwelling due to a permanent change of station order; or - b) prematurely or involuntarily discharged or released from active duty; or